 - A clean, opt-in database: A big part of the power of marketing automation is its ability to leverage a company’s opt-in email database of customers, prospects, and referral sources.
 Without the ability to distribute dynamic emails segmented by buyer types, otherwise known as buyer personas, your Inbound Marketing program will sputter and stall.
 Please note that you don’t have to have a fancy CRM at this stage.
 A simple Excel spreadsheet will do just fine.

 How can you tell if your B2B company is ready for HubSpot or any other marketing automation platform?
 If everything listed above has been successfully in place for at least six months, then hop in the cart as you’re about to embark on a fruitful journey.
 Then, and only then, will you be ready to take full advantage of a modern marketing tool that can revolutionize the way you do business.
 Need help developing an Inbound Marketing program or advice about marketing automation software?
-Contact the Marketri office nearest you today!
+Contact the Marketri team!